kaiko-ai/eva/docs/DEVELOPER_GUIDE.md

 `pdm add -G vision -G all <package_name>`

 For more information about managing dependencies please look [here](https://pdm-project.org/latest/usage/dependency/#manage-dependencies).

+## Update dependencies
+To update all dependencies in the lock file:
+`pdm update`

+To update the dependencies in a specific group
+`pdm update -G <group_name>`

+To update a specific dependency in a specified group `pdm update -G <group_name> <package_name>`

+## Regenerate the lock file
+If you want to regenerate the lock file from scratch:
+`pdm lock -G all -G vision -G lint -G typecheck -G test -G dev -G docs`

 ## Continuous Integration (CI)